eddyannobil/website_plan/riddles.md

 Answer: A candle.

 6. A Doctor and a bus driver are both in love with the same woman, an attractive girl named Sarah.
 The bus driver had to go on a long bus trip that would last a week.
 Before he left, he gave Sarah seven apples.
 Why?

+7. What comes once in a minute, twice in a moment, but never in a thousand years?
+M